learnbyexample/cli-computing/cli_computing.md

 $ echo '$SHELL'
 $SHELL

-# $ is special within double quotes, used to interpolate variable here
+# $ is special within double quotes, used to interpolate a variable here
 $ echo "Full path to the shell: $SHELL"
 Full path to the shell: /bin/bash
 ```